LincaMarius/ISAP-1_Computer_Project/README.md

 In this way, design errors can be detected that can lead to wasted time later with debugging with a product that is partially functional or totally non-functional.

-This is the process of creating the ISAP-1 computer at the simulation level using the Logisim program, presented step by step: \
+This is the process of creating the ISAP-1 computer at the simulation level using Logisim, presented step by step: \
 https://github.com/LincaMarius/ISAP-1_Logisim_Simulation

 ### Step 4 – Control Block Design using Combinational Logic